 A provider of health care who provides services through telehealth to a patient located in this State at the time the services are provided is subject to the laws and jurisdiction of the State of Nevada regardless of the location from which the provider of health care provides services through telehealth.
 As used in this section, “telehealth” means the delivery of services from a provider of health care to a patient at a different location through the use of technology that transfers information electronically, telephonically or by fiber optics, not including standard telephone, facsimile or electronic mail”.

-The Board also encourages providers to follow guidelines as provided by APA, ASPPB, ABA and/or BCBA.
+The Board also encourages providers to follow guidelines as provided by APA and ASPPB.

 Q: Can I provide psychological services at the Master Level?